 How a great cover letter can give you an edge (16 statistics)

-By understanding what hiring managers are looking for from your cover letter, you can write a relevant and effective letter.
+By understanding what hiring managers want, you can write a relevant and effective cover letter.

 - 49% say a strong cover letter can convince them to interview an otherwise weak candidate.